foopgp/foopgp-hugowebsite/content/english/blog/2026-05-27-djis-emission-workflow.md

 Full reconstruction from our historical CSVs (2023–2026, several files covering the bank and cash accounts):

 - **72 reconstructed contributions** under `by-email/`;
-- **3 contributors certified** in the foopgp web of trust, hence 3 entries currently under `by-id/u4/`: Jean-Jacques Brucker, Isabelle (mandataire of the association's YubiKey campaign), and our treasurer;
+- **3 contributors certified** in the foopgp web of trust, hence 3 entries currently under `by-id/u4/`: the president, the mandataire of the association's YubiKey campaign, and the treasurer;
 - **19 contributors waiting** for certification in a workshop — the next chance to bring an ID document.

 A bit-for-bit comparison with our old registry (`djis.git`, retired in favour of `uetree-djis-by-id`) shows that the reconstructed chain **produces exactly the same numbers** for the contributors present in both registries.
-No regression: just a slightly cleaner picture.
+No regression.

 ## The human at the centre

 The system sends, every month, a reminder e-mail to the treasurer, the president and the secretary that the reconciliation is waiting for them.
 The e-mail is signed by Mnème.
 Three checkboxes, one hour of work.
-And our accounting finally starts to look like the books of an association that has products, R&D, and an international network.

 ## What's next